ksaadDE/JavaWebShop/README.md

 * PrimeFaces 8.0 (https://www.primefaces.org/)
 * others which are not my work - take a look at the file

-## My work -  BY-NC-4.0
+## My work -  SAAD-Educational-License
-### (no(n) commercial, personal use, sharing etc, ATTRIBUTION!!)
+### (contribution & only for Educational purposes)
-A quick ref. to the Lic itself: https://creativecommons.org/licenses/by-nc/4.0/ for the long Lic please read the LICENSE file inside this repo (if it's not there the license named here counts anyways!)
+for the Lic itself read the LICENSE file inside this repo, please!

 # Quick Links:
 ## Java Doc